WillemSleegers/tidystats-v0.3/README.md

 results <- read_stats("data/results.csv")
 ```

 Additionally, you can use `options()` to set the default tidystats list to use.
 This way the `report()` functions below require one fewer argument.
-You set the default tidystats list by running the following code.
+You set the default tidystats list by running the following code:

 ```r